Many people hear about PT and ask, “is Physical Therapy a good career?”

 This is why students who consider internships that start during school have a significant advantage over their colleagues.
 It’s very important that the student is acknowledged as a good person to work with and having positive clinical experience is the best way to show this.

-Roughly 372 accredited PTA programs are available in the United States.
+Currently there are 661 accredited PTA programs are available in the United States.
 However, given the volume of interested applicants and the number of open spaces in such programs, most institutions demand certain grade point averages in order to be admitted.

 Online Classes Are Available